 Emus are monogamous and should ideally live in opposite-sex pairs or mixed groups if in large paddocks.
-They should not be kept as more conventional birds are with several females to one male, as the females will fight over the male.
+They should not be kept as more conventional birds are with several females to one male, as mature females will fight over the male at mating season.
+As emus are difficult to handle and escapes are a potential risk to the public, it is also worthwhile knowing someone with a firearms certificate if you don't have one, as it is often not possible for vets to treat them because of their nature, and this is the only realistic, safe, and humane way to euthanise an emu if an emergency arises.

 Odette learning about food and water